Kaushik-Paul/alex-agent/README.md

   - One-click population of realistic test data

 - **Research knowledge base**
-  - App Runner research agent that fetches market intel via the web
+  - Autonomous App Runner research agent that continuously gathers market intel via web tools and writes it into your knowledge base
-  - SageMaker serverless embeddings (MiniLM)
+  - SageMaker serverless embeddings (MiniLM) to turn text into dense vectors
-  - S3 Vectors for low-cost semantic search (≈90% cheaper than typical vector DBs)
+  - S3 Vectors for low-cost semantic search (≈90% cheaper than typical vector DBs), so downstream agents can ground their reasoning in prior research

 - **Retirement planning**
   - Monte Carlo-style projections